How to Check Engine for Spark

 You will need to pop the hood open.
 Remove that large engine cover and find the spark plugs.

-Remove spark plug wire or ignition coil.
+Remove the spark plug wire or ignition coil.

 Connect screwdriver to test for spark